Intermodalics/pickit-docs/docs/documentation/detection/teach/how-to-use-pickit-teach.rst

 In the :ref:`Objects view <objects-view>`, the point cloud models are visualized as a colored cloud on top of the detected objects.
 When a detection failed because for example a threshold parameter was exceeded, the model cloud will be colored in red.
-At this point the other objects are colored in orange because no pick point has been defined yet.
+At this point the other objects are colored in orange because no :ref:`Pick point<pick-points-teach>` has been defined yet.

 .. image:: /assets/images/Documentation/teach-objects.png